kalnajslab-org/.github/profile/README.md

 ```
 1. Run the ArduinoIDE.
 Open the *Settings*, and set the Sketchbook path to your
    *Sketchbook* directory.
-1. Our application repositories will be checked out into the *Sketchbook/* directory.
-1. Libraries for ArduinoIDE will be located in the *libraries/* directory;
+1. Libraries for ArduinoIDE will be located in the *Sketchbook/libraries/*;
    they are searched by that tool.
-These will be populated
-   from any of:
+These will be populated from any of:
    - The ArduinoIDE library manager.
    - `git clone` of one of our repositories.
    - Unzipping of a library zip file.
-1. Clone the application (e.g.*StratoCore_RATS*) to the *Sketchbook* directory.
+1. Clone the applications (e.g.*StratoCore_RATS*) into *Sketchbook/libraries/*.

 ### ArduinoIDE